 By sheer chance the day I am writing this blog post is also World Asthma Day.

-Provision, support and expertise for asthma in the NHS always seem far better than for other conditions, like eczema and allergies.
+Provision, support and expertise for asthma in the NHS always seems far better than for other conditions, like eczema and allergies.
 Asthma can kill, quite quickly if not controlled and managed well, so this makes sense and coupled with allergies as well, if asthma is stable any allergic reaction will be less severe and easier to treat.

 It’s woven into other conditions like hay fever, which can cause asthma and breathing problems as well as itchy eyes and nose as well as allergies which can trigger asthma reactions so it’s vitally important it’s under control.
 The immune system of someone with asthma is highly sensitive and can be affected by many air borne allergens and other stimuli such as stress and foods.

 Every time I visit my local asthma nurse I learn something new.
 They remind me to book a visit regularly, at least every six months and often more frequently when peak flow and asthma are worryingly not controlled.